ScriptRaccoon/sudoku-backtracking-python/README.md

-# Solving algorithm for Sudokus
+# Backtracking solving algorithm for Sudokus

 This implementation uses generators, which makes the code quite concise.